eBay/tsv-utils/docs/BuildingWithLTO.md

 **Build with LTO and PGO enabled:**

+To use PGO, add either `LDC_PGO=1` or `LDC_PGO=2` to the above command:

 ```
 $ make DCOMPILER=ldc2 LDC_BUILD_RUNTIME=1 LDC_PGO=1
 $ make test-nobuild
 ```

-This is similar to the LTO build, but adds PGO support for those tools that support it.
-This does add to the build time, as it includes compiling and running an instrumented build.
-Builds are still reasonably quick.
+This turns on PGO for the tools supporting it.
+The two values are used to help with build times.

+- `LDC_PGO=1` - Enables PGO for those tools showing the largest performance gains.
+- `LDC_PGO=2` - Enable PGO for all tools that have been configured to use it.

+The PGO setup creates and runs an instrumented build to collect profiling data, this is what increases build times.
+Build times are still not excessive, but `LDC_PGO=1` can be a nice compromise.

 ## Additional options